kstenerud/concise-encoding/cbe-specification.md

 | **CANNOT**       | Refers to a situation which **MUST NOT** be allowed by the implementation.                                            |
 | **OPTIONAL**     | The implementation **MUST** support both the existence and the absence of the specified item.                         |

+**Sample data will generally be represented as follows**:

+ * Character sequences are enclosed within backticks: `this is a character sequence`
+ * Byte sequences are represented as a series of two-digit hexadecimal values, enclosed within backticks and square brackets: [`f1 33 91`]

 Version Specifier